Introduction to C Language

 The compilation process of a C program takes place as follows:

-- C program must be written by programmer and it should always be saved with extension “.C”.
-For example, the program is saved with name First.C.
+- C program must be saved with extension “.C”.
+For example, the program is saved with name One.C.

 - After compilation and linking, three more files are generated named as: